 Mrs Fear, the Sewing teacher lives up to her name and ensures I hate needlework for years.
 My older sister finishes class projects for me and I get high marks.
 When my sister hands in her own work she almost fails.
 Not a good teacher or seamstress Mrs Fear resented my sister because she knew more than her.

 1967 – Mrs Walker is a fabulous English teacher.
 She’d been a journalist in England and encourages me to write with the warning that journalism is not a glamorous occupation.
 ‘You’ll be asked to cover the local cat show as well as an exciting crime!’

 She’s trying to give up smoking and chews gum all the time – her excuse for chewing in class while insisting pupils can’t do the same.

 Neville Purchase’s bicycle is hit by a car on the way to school.
-Rumours fly around the playground he’s dead, but at a special assembly the headmaster announces Neville has lost a leg.
-When Neville returns to school we must be considerate and not stare at his prothesis.
+Rumours fly around the playground he’s dead, but at a special assembly, the headmaster announces Neville has lost a leg.
+When Neville returns to school we must be considerate and not stare at his prosthesis.
 It’s the closest I have ever been to someone who has lost a limb.

 1968 – Mrs Hurst wears pencil skirts so tight the boys titter about seeing the outline of her suspender belt.
-Mr Barouma, our French teacher had been a landscape gardner in Holland.
-We take all year to read a novel about the French Resistance because we keep sidetracking him to explain real life exploits living in Occupied Holland.
+Mr Barouma, our French teacher had been a Landscape Gardner and survived real-life exploits living in WW2 Occupied Holland.